 *Avalanche Skills Training 1 (AST1)

-A two-day course based on curriculum developed by the Canadian Avalanche Centre (CAC).
+A two-day course based on curriculum developed by Avalanche Canada.
 One day in the classroom covering the theory behind the weather and avalanche phenomena, coupled with a practical touring day introducing the skills of snow pack analysis, companion and group rescue, terrain recognition skills as well as safe travel practice.
-This is the primary basis of traveling safely in the winter mountain environment and is a pre-requisite for professional avalanche training with the CAC.
+This is the primary basis of traveling safely in the winter mountain environment and is a pre-requisite for professional avalanche training with Avalanche Canada.

 On-Piste Ski Skills